weDevsOfficial/wp-project-manager/readme.txt

 **Pusher Integration**

 * Get a real-time notification for your project management activities with push notifications.
 * You will receive notifications for assigning team members, mentioning in comments, creating tasks, and updating task status.

+**Interactive calendar**

+* Check tasks progress.
+* Dynamic and interactive drag and drop functionality to assign tasks.
+* Daily, weekly and monthly and user specific view in the calendar.

 👉 [Learn more about all the functions and features from our documentation](https://wedevs.com/docs/wp-project-manager/).